First Aid Kit

 • First aid manual;

-• Protective masks (especially important nowadays).
+• Protective masks (especially important currently).

 Other First Aid Items